splunk/public-o11y-docs/gdi/opentelemetry/components/rabbitmq-receiver.rst

 The RabbitMQ receiver fetches stats from a RabbitMQ node using the RabbitMQ Management Plugin.
 For more information on the plugin refer to RabbitMQ's documentation at :new-page:`Management Plugin <https://www.rabbitmq.com/docs/management>`.
 The supported pipeline is ``metrics``.
 See :ref:`otel-data-processing` for more information.

+.. note:: Out-of-the-box dashboards and navigators aren't supported for the RabbitMQ receiver yet, but are planned for a future release.

 Prerequisites
 ======================